AXGKl/unicode-kills-python3/README.md

 ### Bytes Without a Meaning: The IBM/Microsoft Codepage [Fubar][fubar] - And Its Relevance Today ###

-Since many (especially younger developers) don't even understand the problem any more, i.e. why the switch _could_ be harmful, here some background information about
+Since many (especially younger developers) don't even understand the problem any more, i.e. why the switch _could_ be harmful, here some background information about it.

 ### How Global Standards Work ###